 On the other hand, dry collection systems are designed not only to prevent explosions, but to contain and minimize the dangerous effects of explosions should they occur.
 Dry collectors are often required to have several mechanical instruments and fire suppression components such as explosion vents, spark arrestors, backdraft dampers, smoke detectors, and emergency sprinkler systems which can significantly impact the cost of the unit.

-In general, the following application and site data should be taken into account at a minimum when determining the best solution for explosive dust collection:
+In general, the following application and site data should be taken into account at a minimum when determining the best solution for combustible dust collection:

 - Process to be exhausted

 - Kst and Pmax values